neubot/neubot/README.rst

 Neubot is a research project on network neutrality of the NEXA Center for Internet & Society at Politecnico di Torino.
-The project is based on a lightweight open source program that interested users can download and install on their computers.
+The project is based on a lightweight free software program that interested users can download and install on their computers.
 The program runs in the background and periodically performs transmission tests with test servers, hosted by the distributed Measurement Lab platform,